kolkhis/lac/src/certify.md

 These worksheets must be filled out and kept until the end of the course.
 Upon reaching the end, they are to be submitted to the instructor (Scott Champine).

+### Worksheet Submission Format

+---

+The format in which you submit these worksheets is up to you.

+Some students prefer to keep them in a GitHub repository, others prefer to just keep them as files on their machines and submit via email.

 ## Discussion Questions

 ---